Shower Base Sintered Stone Tiling in Warsaw

 Can it be laid on an existing base?

-Yes, if the substrate is flat, solid and properly sloped.
+Yes, if the substrate is flat, solid and has the right slope.
 Priming is required.
-Old tiles can stay if they are firmly bonded.
+Old tiles can remain if they are firmly bonded.

 How long does it take?